 By offering a dedicated IP for the majority of customers the ESP is basically saying “You do what you want, if you get blocked it’s your fault.”
 It also places a lot of heavy lifting on the customer, which defeats the purpose of paying for an infrastructure product in the first place.

-In addition to this, new dedicated IPs are just as bad as IP addresses with a bad reputation, since it has no reputation at all.
+In addition to this, new dedicated IPs are just as bad as IP addresses with a bad reputation, since they have no reputation at all.
 In order for an ISP (Gmail, Hotmail, etc) to trust email traffic, they need to know your history.
 If an ESP just gives you a new IP and you start sending a bunch of email through it, you’ll need some serious good luck.
-In most cases a new IP address get’s “warmed up” first.
+In most cases a new IP address gets “warmed up” first.
 Basically you take a new dedicated IP address and send a small number of emails out over time, slowly increasing it each day until it has a good reputation.
 If the ESP does not do this for each new dedicated IP, the customer is going to have problems.

 The other misconception with dedicated IP addresses is that each one is completely independent.
 For instance, if one customer gets blocked, all other IPs are fine, right?
 Wrong.
 ISPs and blacklists will monitor entire IP ranges and domains.
 If one IP causes enough problems, traffic from the entire subnet or domain could be blocked.